 - Manhattan 500 Essential Words for GRE and Manhattan 500 Advanced Words for GRE

 9. A day before the GRE

-Do not take any stress and do not give your entire time on studying, instead take rest, go out for a walk, eat healthily, and go to bed on time.
+Do not take any stress and do not give your entire time studying; instead, take rest, go out for a walk, eat healthily, and go to bed on time.
 A healthy and worry-less mind will perform well than a stressful mind.
 You did all the best you could; now, it is time to release all the stress and focus on the exam.

-GRE preparation needs practice, consistency, right study resources, structured study plan, and dedication.
+GRE preparation needs practice, consistency, the right study resources, a structured study plan, and dedication.
 GRE is not tough if you follow all the right tactics and study dedicatedly for at least two months.

 We have already mentioned the preparation tips, study material, exam structure, and the websites to get your GRE classes.
 Remember one thing; there is no perfect way to start or to crack any examination.

 **NOTE: For more GRE related queries, please visit the official ETS website

 These are a few tips to help you to prepare for the GRE, but you will have to find out which practice suits you well.